Kino (singer): Pre-debut: Pentagon Maker

-2016–present: Debut with Pentagon and solo activities
+2016–2022: Debut with Pentagon and solo activities

 With the released of "Young", Cube Entertainment confirmed Kino to debut with Pentagon.
 He helped create the choreography for their debut track, "Gorilla".
 Kino makes a cameo in the drama Hello, My Twenties!
 2 with his bandmates as a member of Asgard.

 In 2017, he helped choreograph the Pentagon songs "Like This" for the EP Demo_01 and "Runaway" for Demo_02, with the latter being alongside Jay Black.
 He also produced the song "Violet" in Demo_02, which has both a Korean and Japanese music video and later became the title track for their second Japanese mini album, Violet.

 On July 14, 2018, Kino posted a video of himself doing the "In My Feelings Challenge".
 Being the first celebrity in South Korea to do the challenge, the clip went viral and the challenge gained popularity in the country.
 On July 17, he was cast with Gongchan of B1A4 and Yoo Seung-Woo as the MC for Bus King, a program where musicians surprise bus passengers by performing series of songs.
 M.O.L.A, a musical group consisting of Kino, Park Ji-min of 15&, Woodz of UNIQ, Vernon of Seventeen, and Nathan, released an unofficial song "Chillin" on SoundCloud.
 In September, he was featured on Park Ji-min's "PUTP" (Pick Up The Phone) alongside M.O.L.A members Woodz and Nathan.
 The song was released on Jimin's second mini album jiminxjamie.
 Later that month, he wrote the song "Crossroad" for Jung Dong-ha's first full album of the same name.
 In November, Kino participated in labelmate A Train To Autumn's debut track "That Season You Were In" and "Bad" by KRIZ featuring Woodz.
 In late December, he wrote Jisu's debut single "Dear Dawn".

 In January 2019, he co-wrote the lyrics for M.FECT's "Designer".
 On March 11, he contributed in writing and composing "Always Difficult Always Beautiful", for Wooseok on Wooseok x Kuanlin's debut extended play 9801.
 The song was inspired by the episode "San Junipero" from season three of British anthology series Black Mirror.
 That same month, Pentagon held the comeback showcase for their eight mini album Genie:us, which contained three songs produced by Kino: "Lost Paradise", "Spring Snow", and "Round 1".
 Kino participated in all scheduled activities with the exception of performances due to an ankle injury he suffered in January.
 Pentagon continued promoting with "Spring Snow", and he was able to participate in the promotions for a week.
 On April 30, he co-wrote, co-produced, and was featured on KRIZ's "1 Sided Love".
 On September 1, he was featured on KRIZ's track "Hard to Love".
 He produced "What's Going On With Me?" (이제와 무슨 소용 있겠냐고) by Han Seung-hee, which was released on October 30.